Preserve Biodiversity

 The TOK Biodiversity Protection Declaration guides the TOK Group’s activities to preserve biodiversity.

-In 2022, TOK implemented CSR training for all directors, auditors, and employees at its domestic sites, as well as employees of partner companies for some operation centers.
-The company also dispatched six employees to the afforestation activities with residents of Kanagawa Prefecture through the Kanagawa Trust Midori Foundation.
-TOK will continue to preserve biodiversity with the intention of starting a ripple effect inside and outside the Company and spreading them throughout society.
+In 2023, TOK implemented CSR training for all directors, auditors, and employees at its domestic sites, as well as employees of partner companies for some operation centers.
+The company also dispatched six employees to participate in the afforestation activities with residents of Kanagawa Prefecture through the Kanagawa Trust Midori Foundation.
+TOK will continue to preserve biodiversity with the intention of starting a ripple effect inside and outside the company and spreading biodiversity activities throughout society.

-* Functions of forest to reduce flooding under rainfall, reservation of water resources, and water purification
+* Functions of the forest to reduce flooding from rainfall, preserve water resources, and purify water

 TOK Biodiversity Protection Declaration